 It is better to call a plumber immediately for water leak repair after this sign.
 Leaks beneath structure are particularly dangerous because it weakens the buildings.

 Low water pressure is one of the first warnings you can get for a water leak.
 Why does this low water pressure occur anyway?
 Since the water supply sends a finite amount of water per minute if there is a constant loss of water somewhere in the property the faucets will not get enough supply of water.
 Therefore, if the low water pressure is unexplained you are dealing with a leak.

 But do not feel certain about the water leak yet.
 Low water pressure due to other problems as well.
 For example, the pressure from the source is low or there has been a natural disaster.
 All in all, you should get your plumbing system checked in cases of low water pressure to be absolutely sure.
 Letting a leak form without resistance is bad for you and your safety.

 3. Dripping Sounds

 Sometimes turn on the shower or tub and listen from another room.
 You might listen to a dripping sound in a surrounding closet.
 A hissing sound is more prevalent in these cases.
-The possible explanation of this sound is a leak in the wall or ceilings, a toilet, or any bathroom or kitchen appliances.
+The possible explanation for this sound is a leak in the wall water or ceilings, a toilet, or any bathroom or kitchen appliances.